google/WebFundamentals/src/site/documentation/introduction-to-media/images/index.markdown

 characteristics, but content as well.
 For example, on high resolution (2x) displays, high resolution graphics are needed to ensure sharpness.
-An image that  is 50% width may work just fine when the browser is 800px wide, but will use too much real estate on a narrow phone.
+An image that  is 50% width may work just fine when the browser is 800px wide, but will use too much real estate on a narrow phone, and still comes at the same bandwidth overhead when scaled down to fit on a smaller screen.

 ### Art direction